YOUR ITINERARY

 Ninian and I spent a few days in Tanzania’s Mahale Mountains National Park.
 He had often told me stories about this remote and magical place.
 Located on the eastern shore of Lake Tanganyika in the Kigoma Region, it is one of the country’s most beautiful and least visited parks, one of only two protected areas for chimpanzees.
 The park is unique in that it can only be accessed on foot or by boat, as there are no roads or other infrastructure within its boundaries.

-The journey to Mahale is all part of the adventure; the flight takes about three hours, with a short stop to refuel at Tabora.
+The journey to Mahale is all part of the adventure; the flight takes about three hours, often with a short stop to refuel.
 On arrival at the airstrip, it’s another 90 minutes by boat to Greystoke Camp.

 The camp is nestled in a pretty cove on a sugary white sandy beach overlooking the “gin clear” waters of the lake.
 Famous for its diversity of cichlid fish species (more than 90% of which are endemic), it is also the deepest lake on the continent.
 The thickly forested slopes of the mountains rise behind the camp, and the sound of birds and the chimps’ pant-hoot as they call each other echoes through the forest.